Still hope for return to service of Pickering ‘A,’ says nuclear insider

 “The late life performance of Pickering Unit 1 is extraordinary and a testament to Canadian engineering and technical expertise, Keefer said.
 “She put out reliable 24/7/365 power right to the end.”

-Pickering Nuclear was the home of many firsts in a “blossoming” nuclear industry and provided a viable alternative in the 1960s for countries like Canada who had little interest in nuclear power for the weapons business, added Christopher Adlan, the other co-founder of Canadians for Nuclear Industry.
+Pickering Nuclear was the home of many firsts in a “blossoming” nuclear industry and provided a viable alternative in the 1960s for countries like Canada who had little interest in nuclear power for the weapons business, added Christopher Adlam, the other co-founder of Canadians for Nuclear Industry.

 “The high-capacity factors and online refuelling that the CANDU offered early on positioned it well among its peers,” he said.
 “While we say goodbye to the oldest operating CANDU, it is bittersweet, as the future of its newer sister units at the B side is bright, with refurbishment in the future.”

-Keefer, a Toronto emergency room doctor when he’s not extolling the merits of nuclear power in the media or on his podcasts, said Pickering was built instead of another coal plant to power the Ontario auto industry and played a “key role” in the final phase out coal in the province.
+Keefer, a Toronto emergency room doctor when he’s not extolling the merits of nuclear power in the media or on his podcasts, said Pickering was built instead of another coal plant to power the Ontario auto industry and played a “key role” in the final phase out of coal in the province.

-The CANDU design also provided the basis for the highly successful CANDU-6 reactor design successfully exported around the world, including Romania where a CANDU-6 unit was the top performing reactor in the world between 2011-2021 with an average capacity factor of 94 per cent.
+The CANDU design also provided the basis for the highly successful CANDU-6 reactor design exported around the world, including Romania where a CANDU-6 unit was the top performing reactor in the world between 2011-2021 with an average capacity factor of 94 per cent.

 He is also not yet sold on the idea that the lifespan of Pickering ‘A’ is over.